-Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts to be
+Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts

 Four residents were taken to a hospital between Monday and Tuesday afternoons, media liaison Timothy Killian said.

-Officials at the care center said that the 21 residents who tested positive are still at the center and that incorrect numbers of cases had been announced Monday.
-Life Care said it has had 15 residents die in hospitals since Feb.
-19 and had 13 tested positive for COVID-19.

-Thirty of the facility’s 180 employees have been tested off-site, and more will be tested Tuesday, according to Killian.
-A total of 64 workers have COVID-19 symptoms, and two have returned to work.
-Killian said Monday that five workers had returned, which was an error.

-Inslee in recent days has touted an increase in coronavirus testing capabilities, from the state’s public health facility to testing by the University of Washington and commercial labs.
+Inslee in recent days has touted an increase in testing capabilities, from the state’s public health facility to testing by the University of Washington and commercial labs.

-But government officials Tuesday couldn’t explain why tests haven’t yet been given to all the staff at Life Care Center.
+But government officials Tuesday couldn’t explain why all the staff at Life Care Center had not been tested.

-Asked about the lack of testing, a spokeswoman for Inslee’s office referred the question to Strange, the DSHS secretary.
-Strange referred the question to the state Department of Health, which didn’t respond Tuesday to inquiries.
+A spokeswoman for Inslee’s office referred questions about tests at Life Care to Strange, the DSHS secretary.
+Strange referred question to the state Department of Health, which didn’t respond Tuesday.

 Public health officials and Inslee warned about potentially-steep increases in COVID-19 cases and related deaths if the virus isn’t checked in the coming days and weeks.
 Inslee has cited genetic modeling by University of Washington suggesting that there could be 1,000 cases in the state right now, a number that could double roughly every week.

-“We’re going to see increasing cases for the forseeable future.
-It will not be unusual for us to see a doubling of cases on a weekly basis, if not even more frequently,” said Patty Hayes, director of Public Health Seattle & King County.
-“I’m assuming that we have it occurring low-level throughout the county.”

-Staff reporters Joseph O’Sullivan, Dahlia Bazzaz, Daniel Beekman, Christine Clarridge, Paige Cornwell, David Gutman, Lewis Kamb and Elise Takahama contributed to this report.
+Seattle Times staffers Paul Barrett, Dahlia Bazzaz, Daniel Beekman, Christine Clarridge, Paige Cornwell, Ryan Divish, David Gutman, Alex Iniguez, Nathan Joyce, Lewis Kamb, Brendan Kiley, Sean Quinton, Nina Shapiro and Elise Takahama contributed to this report.